therealguy90/foundrytodiscord/README.md

  For Invite URL: Make sure your address is public!
 Use a tunnelling software if you can't forward ports.

 Simply follow the hints provided by the settings, and use the webhook link from your channel as the Webhook URL.
 Also, make sure your invite URL is public, which means you'll need to be port-forwarded as usual.
 This is needed to supply the token images from your server to Discord.
 If you can't forward ports due to some limitation, you can use a network tunnel to expose your port to the internet.
-Personally, I recommend Tailscale, but it takes some setting up to use, unlike other tunnelling software.
+Personally, I recommend Tailscale, since it allows other devices to connect via LAN, as well as exposing a port to the internet.
+It takes some setting up to use, though, unlike other tunnelling software.
 Maybe I can even help you with this over on Discord!

 ## Getting Main GM ID